Tibetan activists removed from site of Beijing Games torch ceremony

-ANCIENT OLYMPIA, Greece : Four Tibetan activists were removed from outside the archaeological site of ancient Olympia and detained on Monday, an hour before the start of the Beijing 2022 Winter Olympics torch lighting ceremony.
+ANCIENT OLYMPIA, Greece: Four Tibetan activists were removed from outside the archaeological site of ancient Olympia and detained on Monday (Oct 18), an hour before the start of the Beijing 2022 Winter Olympics torch lighting ceremony.

 The activists, three women and one man, were taken to the police station in ancient Olympia, a spokesperson for the group of activists said.
 The spokesperson said they had neither protested nor unfurled any banners.